CollarNetworks/docs/LEGAL & COMPLIANCE/Privacy Policy.md

 We may collect the following types of information:

-Personal Information: Information that identifies you personally, such as your name, email address, phone number, and payment information.
+Personal Information: Information that identifies you personally, such as your first name, last name, email address, telegram username, X handle, and blockchain wallet address.
 Usage Data: Information about your interactions with our website and services, including IP address, browser type, and browsing behavior.
 Cookies and Tracking Technologies: We use cookies and similar technologies to track activity and enhance your experience.
 You can control cookie settings through your browser.